The Evolution of Golf in the Olympics

 The Impact of Golf's Inclusion in the Olympics

 The return of golf to the Olympics has had a significant impact on the sport.
-It has brought a new level of exposure and recognition to golf, particularly in countries where it is not as popular.
-The inclusion of golf in the Olympics has also led to increased funding for development programs and facilities in these countries.
+For one, it has brought a new level of exposure and recognition to golf as an international sport.
+The Olympics have a massive global audience, and being included in the Games has given golf a platform to showcase its best players and most exciting moments.

 The Future of Golf in the Olympics